tomjoht/learnapidoc/_docs/getting_job_in_api_documentation/jobapis_learning_code.md

 Further, companies who assume that "everyone can write" fail to distinguish the different levels of writing.
 It's one thing to write coherent sentences in a paragraph or even single topic, but can the *writer* read over 20 pages in a documentation system and ensure consistency across all the topics?
 Can the writer weave together workflows and journeys across these larger systems?
 Can they distill information from a long, complicated process into an intelligible quick reference guide?
 Writing skills fall along a spectrum, and while most professionals appear somewhere on the spectrum, their skills might not be enough to excel in ways that provide deeper value for documentation.

-Overall, technical writers (even former engineers) are playing generalist roles in increasing ways.
-Even engineers specialize &mdash; it's not as if all engineers understand all code.
-For example, backend database engineers and front-end development engineers probably understand each other as much as Spanish speakers understand Portuguese.
+Overall, technical writers of all stripes are playing generalist roles in increasing ways, and in these generalist roles, strong writing skills rather than specialized knowledge might be more important.
+Then again, a combination of the two skills tends to be a knockout punch in the job market.

 ## Wide, not deep understanding of programming

 Let's settle the question about the best candidate to hire by finding some middle ground between the two extremes.
-Clearly tech writers need to understand code, but they probably don't need to be former engineers.
+Clearly tech writers need to understand code, but they probably don't need to be engineers to the extent that Neiman argues (writing their own code in other languages).

 Although you might have client implementations in a variety of programming languages at your company, the implementations will be brief.
 The core documentation needed will most likely be for the REST API, and you will have a variety of reference implementations or demo apps in these other languages.

-You don't need to have deep technical knowledge of each of the platforms to document them.
-You're probably just scratching the surface with each of them.
+You don't need to have *deep* technical knowledge of each of the platforms to provide documentation.
+You're probably just scratching the surface with each of these client SDKs.
 As such, your knowledge of programming languages has to be more wide than deep.
 It will probably be helpful to have a grounding in fundamental programming concepts, and a familiarity across a smattering of languages instead of in-depth technical knowledge of just one language.

 Having broad technical knowledge of multiple programming languages isn't really easy to pull off, though.
 As soon as you throw yourself into learning one language, the concepts will likely start blending together.

 And unless you're immersed in the language on a regular basis, the details may never fully sink in.
 You'll be like Sisyphus, forever rolling a boulder up a hill (learning a programming language), only to have the boulder roll back down (forgetting what you learned) the following month.

 Undoubtedly, technical writers are at a disadvantage when it comes to learning programming.
-Full immersion is the only way to become fluent in a language, whether referring to programming languages or spoken languages like Spanish.
-(I studied Spanish for 3 years in high school, but it wasn't until I lived in Venezuela and interacted with locals for 6 months continuously speaking Spanish that the language finally clicked for me.)
+Full immersion is the only way to become fluent in a language, whether referring to programming languages or spoken languages.
 To get fully immersed, you might consider diving deep into one core programming language (like Java) and only briefly playing around in other languages (like Python, C++, .NET, Ruby, Objective C, and JavaScript).

 Of course, you'll need to find a lot of time for this as well.
 Don't expect to have much time on the job for actually learning a programming language.
 It's best if you can make learning programming one of your "hobbies."

-## Not an easy problem to solve

-The diversity and complexity of programming languages is not an easy problem to solve.
-To be a successful API technical writer, you'll need to incorporate at least a regular regiment of programming study &mdash; you always have to be learning to survive in this field.

-Fortunately, there are many helpful resources (my favorite being [Safari Books Online](http://www.safaribooksonline.com/)).
-If you can work in a couple of hours a day, you'll be surprised at the progress you can make.

-Some of the principles that are fundamental to programming, like variables, loops, and try-catch statements, will begin to feel second nature, since these techniques are common across almost all programming languages.
-You'll also be equipped with a confidence that you can learn what you need to learn on your own (the hallmark of a good education).

-But in discussions with hiring managers looking to fill contracts for technical writers already familiar with their programming environment, it will be a hard sell to persuade the manager that "you can learn anything."

-The truth is that you can learn anything, but it may take a long time to do so.
-It can take years to learn Java programming, and you'll never get the kind of project experience that would give you the understanding that a full-time developer possesses.

-## Strategies to get by
+## Strategies to get by in deeply technical situations

 Suppose you find yourself deep in APIs that require you to know a lot more technical detail than you currently do (despite your programs of study to learn more)?
 How can you get by without a deeper knowledge of programming?